-Virginia divorce laws can be complex.
-Individuals must meet certain eligibility requirements even before filing for divorce.
-And unless a couple agrees on how to split property and assets, a judge will divide these as fairly as the court sees fit.
+Virginia divorce laws can be complex and individuals must meet certain eligibility requirements even before filing for divorce.
+Unless a couple agrees on how to split property and assets, a judge will divide these as fairly as the court sees fit.
 Child support and alimony may also play a role.
 But as emotionally straining as divorce can be, it doesn’t have to be a financial nightmare.
-This article will explore how to file for divorce in Virginia and what you can do to protect your finances, whether you’re the plaintiff (person filing) or defendant.
-As always, finding a financial advisor can serve as a valuable asset to either party going through divorce in Virginia as there are numerous outcomes with difficult financial decisions to be made.
+Finding a financial advisor can serve as a valuable asset to either party going through a divorce in Virginia as there are numerous outcomes with difficult financial decisions to be made.

 How to File for Divorce in Virginia

 In order to file for divorce in Virginia legally, the plaintiff must have been a legal resident of the state for at least six months before taking legal action, and at least one of the spouses must still live in the state.
 The plaintiff can file for divorce in the city or county where both spouses live or where the defendant resides.
 But below is where it may get complicated from a legal standpoint.

 Grounds for Divorce in Virginia